 - Explore job crafting as a lever for increasing self-management and job satisfaction.

 In conclusion, no company can guarantee life-long employment, both companies and employees have to take the responsibility to make professionals ready for the internal and external labor market, thus their employability.
 Developing career attitudes does just that.

-Contact us if you want to know more about our evidence-based tooling for measuring and developing career management attitudes.
+Contact us if you want to know more about the Career Fitness Profiler and the Career Discovery Trajectory for measuring and developing career management attitudes.